Practical graph signal sampling with log-linear size scaling: Volume maximization related work

 Maximizing $\abs{\mathbf{h}(v)}$ is equivalent to maximizing $\abs{\inner{\mathbf{d}_v}{\mathbf{h}}}$ which can be expressed in terms of magnitude of $\mathbf{d}_v$ and the magnitude of its projection on $\lpTildeDspm{}$.

-Fig. \ref{fig:dvProj} shows this orthogonality relation between $\mathbf{d}_v$, $\abs{\inner{\mathbf{h}}{\allowbreak\mathbf{d}_v}}$, and $\mathbf{P}_{\lpTildeDspm{}}(\mathbf{d}_v)$. \end{proof}
+Fig. \ref{fig:dvProj} shows this orthogonality relation between $\abs{\inner{\mathbf{h}}{\mathbf{d}_v}}$, $\mathbf{d}_v$, and $\mathbf{P}_{\lpTildeDspm{}}(\mathbf{d}_v)$. \end{proof}

-So the $v^*$ chosen is the one which maximizes the volume of the space spanned by the filtered delta signals.
+So the $v^*$ chosen is the one that maximizes the volume of the space spanned by the filtered delta signals.

 The last line follows from using the definition of volume of parallelepiped \cite{peng2007determinant}.
 Note that, although Proposition \ref{prop:minOrthDist} could have been derived from the determinant property in Proposition \ref{prop:detPivot} using \eqref{eq:detEqui}, the approach using the orthogonal vector to the subspace in Proposition \ref{prop:indexProj}, Proposition \ref{prop:orthComp} and Proposition \ref{prop:minOrthDist} makes more explicit the geometry of the problem.
-We summarize this \AlgSP{} algorithm interpretation from the volume maximization point of view in Algorithm \ref{alg:spProx}.
-This new understanding helps us relate volume maximization with some existing sampling methods in literature.